AU-ExoMars/PCOT/mkdocs/docs/roadmap.md

 * Change from Conda+Poetry to UV for virtual environment and dependency management.
 This will change the installation procedure.
-* Change to PySide6.
-This will take some time.

 * Filter aberration
     * Filter aberration parameters need to be obtained and added to config